tangedy/tangedy/README.md

 ## Developer and Student @ University of Waterloo
 ### 唐艾迪 | Edy Tang

-Welcome to my GitHub profile ദ്ദി˙ ᴗ ˙ )
+Welcome to my GitHub profile ദ്ദി

 <!--
 **tangedy/tangedy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.